 If you know or suspect that subungual exostosis surgery is in your future, you may be concerned about the amount of recovery time that is required to heal from this surgery.
-We hope to help give you a more thorough understanding of the surgery in this article so you can go forward confidently as a well-informed patient.
+We hope to provide you with a more thorough understanding of the surgery in this article, enabling you to move forward confidently as a well-informed patient.
 If you have questions about this or any other foot issues after reading this post, please feel free to contact Best Foot Doctor in New York City for help.

 What Is a Subungual Exostosis?

 Sometimes mistaken for a chronic ingrown toenail, subungual exostosis is a condition where the bone of the big toe grows an extra piece of bone from the top that extends up and puts pressure underneath the toenail.
-This condition is easy to miss when it does not cause pain and is generally found by putting pressure on the toenail.
+This condition is often easy to miss when it does not cause pain and is typically detected by applying pressure to the toenail.
 Because it is an extra bony growth, it is considered a benign tumor.

 Are There Other Treatments Besides Surgery for Subungual Exostosis?

-Unless the bony outgrowth in subungual exostosis has punctured the skin/nail of the toe, there are some other treatment options that can help.
-Switching up footwear so that feet can move and breathe in roomy toe boxes can help relieve the pain associated with this condition.
-There are also padded inserts that you can add to shoes that will cushion and further relieve symptoms.
+There are other treatment options that can help, unless the bony outgrowth in subungual exostosis has punctured the skin/nail of the toe.
+Switching to footwear that allows your feet to move and breathe in roomy toe boxes can help alleviate the pain associated with this condition.
+There are also padded inserts that can be added to shoes to provide additional cushioning and further relieve symptoms.
 If you are in pain because of a subungual exostosis, over-the-counter pain medication can help you manage your pain.

-If the bony outgrowth has punctured the skin or is causing considerable pain and other complications, it is likely you will need surgery.
-Thankfully, while some forms of this surgery may take a long time or require a long recovery, Best Foot Doctor’s state-of-the-art techniques make this a fast, simple surgery.
+If the bony outgrowth has punctured the skin or is causing considerable pain and other complications, you will likely need surgery.
+Thankfully, while some forms of this surgery may take a long time or require a lengthy recovery, Best Foot Doctor’s state-of-the-art techniques make this a fast and simple procedure.

 What to Expect From Subungual Exostosis Surgery